 The NLRB’s decision to reinstate an employee who used racist speech does not follow federal law by violating Title VII of the Civil Rights Act of 1964 and 42 U.S.C. § 1981.
 These laws prohibit discrimination and harassment on grounds such as race and allow for an employer to fire an employee in violation.
 The work environment should encourage openness and understanding of all employee backgrounds.
 Forcing a company to condone racist behavior violates other workers’ rights to a hostile-free workplace.
 Ultimately, this decision by the NLRB significantly diminishes an employer’s ability to cultivate an inclusive work environment, which hurts workers, productivity and profit.

-Not only does this decision negatively impact the working environment, it forces manufacturers to accept conduct which leaves them open to liability.
-Under federal law, when a racial statement is made directly to an employee, an employer can be liable if they know about the statement and fail to take proper action.
+Not only does this decision negatively impact the working environment, but it also forces manufacturers to accept conduct, which leaves them open to liability.
+Under federal law, when a racial statement is made directly to an employee, an employer can be liable if it knows about the statement and fails to take proper action.
 If the NLRB’s erroneous decision is upheld, employers in many instances will be forced to allow discrimination to continue, instead of firing employees for racial harassment.
-This would therefore require employers to follow a pro-discriminatory policy, exposing them to possible litigation and allegations of cultivating a hostile workplace environment.
+This would, therefore, require employers to follow a pro-discriminatory policy, exposing them to possible litigation and allegations of cultivating a hostile workplace environment.

 This NLRB decision challenges American progress on issues of race and diversity in both business and culture.
 Employers should not be required to condone racism in the workplace.
-We are hopeful that the Eight Circuit will understand the importance of overturning this discriminatory NLRB decision which not only negatively impacts the way we conduct business but the way we conduct ourselves.
+We are hopeful that the Eighth Circuit will understand the importance of overturning this discriminatory NLRB decision, which not only negatively impacts the way we conduct business but also the way we conduct ourselves.